Hwang Min-hyun

-Hwang Min-hyun (Korean: 황민현; born August 9, 1995), known mononymously as Minhyun, is a South Korean singer, songwriter and actor.
-He began his professional career in 2012 as a lead vocalist of the South Korean boy group NU'EST. In 2017, he participated in second season of Produce 101 and finished ninth place, becoming a member of Wanna One.
-Following Wanna One's disbandment, Hwang re-joined NU'EST, remaining in the group until its disbandment in 2022.
-He is currently a solo artist and actor signed under Pledis Entertainment.
+Hwang Min-hyun (Korean: 황민현; born August 9, 1995), known mononymously as Minhyun, is a South Korean singer, songwriter, and actor.
+He began his career, debuting as a member of the South Korean boy band Nu'est in March 2012.
+In 2017, he participated in second season of Produce 101 and finished ninth place, becoming a member of Wanna One.
+Following Wanna One's disbandment, Hwang returned to NU'EST, remaining until the group's disbandment in 2022.
+He is a solo artist and actor signed under Pledis Entertainment.

 Career

 Pre-debut

 Hwang was scouted by South Korean entertainment agency Pledis Entertainment at the age of fifteen and became a trainee for almost two years.
 Prior to his debut, he became more well known after appearing in Orange Caramel's music video for their single "Shanghai Romance".
 He also made appearances in labelmates' music releases as a member of 'Pledis Boys'.